 British kept to the road, while the American farmers fired at them

 British force returned to Lexington, they were met by a relief

 column.
 The combined British units then headed for Boston.
 The

-Minutemen continued to harass them
+Minutemen continued to harass them the whole way.

 By the end of the day,

-British casualties numbered 273, while the colonials
+British casualties numbered 273, while the colonials suffered only

 American Revolutionary War had begun.

 On the night of April

-18, 1775, Paul Revere, William Dawes and Samuel Prescott
+18, 1775, Paul Revere, William Dawes and Samuel Prescott made the

 move on Salem, Mass.--On